CortexIntelligentAutomation/docs/content/en/docs/Reference/Concepts/fundamentals/flows/what-is-a-flow.md

   * The [Variable Grid][] can be opened by double-clicking the icon, the scope will be set to `Defined (Selected Workspace)`
   * Cannot be deleted
 * Workspace
-  * The [Top-Level Workspace][TODO] within the flow
+  * The [Top-Level Workspace][] within the flow
   * Canvas on which blocks are placed and connected to create the flow logic
   * See [Workspace][workspaces]

 ## Grouping Logic within a Flow

-All the logic of a flow can exist on the [Top-Level Workspace][TODO], however, this can quickly become difficult to maintain and understand as the numbers of blocks increase.
+All the logic of a flow can exist on the [Top-Level Workspace][], however, this can quickly become difficult to maintain and understand as the numbers of blocks increase.
 Blocks can be grouped into workspaces in order to reduce the complexity and make the flow easier to maintain.

 A [Workspace][Workspace Block] block can opened by double clicking it, showing its workspace canvas and the logic inside; this could include blocks for executing specific functions or other workspaces to help separate the logic of the flow further.